Furmanus/Arena-RL/features.md

 - complete level generation (with random monsters and items), monsters will be more difficult as player dives deeper
 - optional tile graphics
+- rework combat critical chance and damage so it would work as it is supposed to